 Vacuum leaks: problems, symptoms, repairs

 What is a vacuum leak?
 It's a leak anywhere between the engine and a mass air flow sensor.
-In most cars, a mass airflow sensor is installed at the air filter box.
-In the fuel injection system, the mass air flow sensor measures the air flow into the engine.
+In most cars, a mass airflow sensor is installed at the air filter box, see the diagram.

 Engine air induction system diagram